obniz/obniz/doc/ble-peripheral.md

 ```
 -->
 ## \[await] characteristic.readWait()
-read data on characteristic
+This reads data on characteristic.
-return data array for success, undefined for fail.
+It returns data array when it successds and undefined when it fails.

 ```Javascript
 let data =  await characteristic.readWait()